novaplatforms/nova/README.md

-# xapp
+### nova
-Xapp:  is a cutting-edge cloud-based platform designed to enhance social connectivity and secure file sharing.
+NOVA:  is a cutting-edge cloud-based platform designed to enhance social connectivity and secure file sharing.